labordynamicsinstitute/replicability-training/openICPSR_training.md

 ![](images/openICPSRexample.png)

 ## Reminders
+Normally, none of the actions below are technically possible, but you should nevertheless follow these guidelines:
 - Do not publish the openICPSR projects.
 - Do not upload files to the projects.
 - Do not share projects with others unless instructed otherwise.